Kopidlno

 Kopidlno is a town in Jičín District in the Hradec Králové Region of the Czech Republic.
-It has about 2,200 inhabitants.
+It has about 2,100 inhabitants.
+The town is located on the Mrlina River, on the border between the Central Elbe Table and Jičín Uplands.

+Kopidlo was founded in the first quarter of the 14th century at the latest and became a town in 1514.
+Among the main landmark of the town are the Church of Saint James the Great and Kopidlno Castle.

 Administrative division

 Kopidlno consists of five municipal parts (in brackets population according to the 2021 census):